Oracle Database Vault enables you to control administrative access to your data.

 Figure 1-2 Oracle Database Vault Security

 Database consolidation can result in multiple powerful user accounts residing in a single database.
 This means that in addition to the overall database administrator, individual application schema owners also may have powerful privileges.
 Revoking some privileges may adversely affect existing applications.
-Using Oracle Database Vault realms, you can enforce access to applications through a trusted path, preventing database users who have not been specifically authorized access from using powerful privileges to look at other application data.
+Using Oracle Database Vault realms, you can enforce access to applications through a trusted application path, preventing the application schema user name and password from being used by anyone other than the application itself.
 For example, a database administrator who has the

 SELECT ANY TABLE system privilege can be prevented from using that privilege to view other application data residing in the same database.

 Oracle Database Vault can prevent privileged user access inside a pluggable database (PDB) and between the PDB and the common privileged user at the container database.
-Each pluggable database (PDB) has its own Database Vault metadata, such as realms, rule sets, command rules, default policies (such as default realms) and so on.
+Each PDB has its own Database Vault metadata, such as realms, rule sets, command rules, default policies (such as default realms), and so on.
 In addition, the objects within the

 DVF schemas are automatically available to any child PDBs.
-Both of these schemas are common user schemas.
+Both schemas are common user schemas.

 You can create individual local policies for each PDB.
 When you use Database Vault to protect an object, Database Vault subjects common privileges for common objects to the same enforcement rules as local system privileges.